For best experience please turn on javascript and use a modern browser!

 Note that it is important to check the information when it has been imported.

-In particular, you should verify whether the imported affiliations (internal and external) in the field ‘Authors and affiliations’ are correct.
+In particular, you should verify whether the imported affiliations (internal and external) in the field ‘Contributors and affiliations’ are correct.
 Remove incorrect affiliations and add the correct ones as necessary.

 Example: Scopus erroneously imported an external organisation instead of an internal organisation as your affiliation.
 You can change this information via ‘Edit’ and/or by clicking the minus sign.
 Is it a non-UvA publication?
 If so, remove all UvA affiliations; you can read more about this topic on the University Library page Pure - Adding non UvA publications.